CRESYM/colib0.github.io/pages/models/generations/SM1/index.md

 ## Context

 The synchronous machine is one of the most studied component of a power system, being its main source of electrical energy.
-It is the most common type of generators, and it is present in power plants as an interface between the mechanical energy and electrical energy.
-The mathematical model presented develops the dynamic equations of synchronous machines.[[1]](#1)
+It is the most common type of generators, and it is present in most power plants (thermal, hydro, and some wind) as an interface between the mechanical energy and electrical energy.
+The mathematical model presented in this article develops the dynamic equations of synchronous machines.[[1]](#1) It only covers the physical part of the machine not the regulations nor protections schemes.
+Variants of the classical model are listed in a dedicated section below.

 ## Model use, assumptions, validity domain and limitations

 The model corresponds to a balanced three-phase synchronous machine, considering both the round-rotor model (GENROU) and the salient-pole model (GENSAL) without saturation.

 This model assumes that the rotation of the magnetic field is sinusoidal, a separation of 120º between each of the three phases poles, similar characteristics for each of the three phase windings and a conservative coupling field between the windings reflected by the relationship between the flux linkages and currents of the windings.

 Firstly, the model is developed for the simpler case of round-rotor machines in the abc reference frame, where some of the inductances do not depend on the rotor's position as the geometry assumes a uniform air gap between rotor and stator.
 This simplifies the expressions of the differential equations obtained for the generation currents.

 Later on, the model expands for a more general case that also considers salient pole synchronous machines, used in lower speed applications such as hydro power.

-The resulting model is described in the dq0 reference frame and scaled to a *per unit* model, and it allows for transient studies of the generation.
+The resulting model is described in the dq0 reference frame and scaled to a *per unit* model (to simplify calculations), and it allows for transient studies of the generation.

-## Model description
+## Physical description

 The following schematic shows all the components that participate in the model:
 <p align="center">